WhatDanDoes/auth0-portfolio-config/manual-tests/auth0-force-account-linking-rule/README.md

 Auth0 force-account-linking Rule
 ================================

-In the simplest terms this rule is meant to work like this: Upon authentication, if two linkable accounts exist, they will be linked and the first account authorized by Auth0 will be made _primary_.
+In the simplest terms the rule subject to testing is meant to work like this: Upon authentication, if two linkable accounts exist, they will be linked and the first account authorized by Auth0 will be made _primary_.

 This expectation is critical for at least one application currently deployed against SIL-managed Auth0 tenants.
 This app's own user management demands a static Auth0-provided `user_id`, which serves as their _primary key_ for database indexing purposes.